janantala/beyond-adaptive-web-design/README.md

 The basic approach how to provide an optimal viewing experience is to use *Responsive web design* which comes with fluid grids, flexible images and CSS3 media queries [[9](#references)].
 While creating flexible layouts is important, there's a lot more that requires remarkable adaptive web experiences.
 The principles of Adaptive Design are: ubiquity, flexibility, performance, enhancement and future-friendliness [[4](#references)].

 The power of the web is its ubiquity.
-No one knows what the landscape is going to appear in a couple years, but there's a reasoneable probability the new devices in a few years from now will have access to the web.
+No one knows what the landscape is going to appear in a couple years, but there's a reasonable probability the new devices in a few years from now will have access to the web.
 Because of this, we need to preserve and embrace the web's ubiquity.
 This requires us to provide full web experiences regardless of how and where people access the web.
 It's important to remain in creating flexible interfaces that can adapt to any screen size.
 Performance is often less important to everything else. *Progressive enhancement*, feature detection and many other techniques allow us to increase experience that allow us to support more devices while still optimizing for the finest.
 The key aspect of *Future Friendly* thinking is to acknowledge and embrace unpredictability.
 Nobody knows where things are going but the one thing we can trust is the evolution.

 Adaptive web design is fundamentally progressive enhancement, but it's being applied to a much larger and more diverse landscape.
 We now have Web-enabled smartphones, tablets, e-readers, netbooks, watches, TVs, phablets, notebooks, game consoles, cars and more.
 We also have many types of internet networks with different speed, latency and quality.
 Responsive design is also one technique in an adaptive web design strategy.
 Creating flexible layouts is important, but there are many more factors we need to think about.
 It's also important to consider as well ergonomics, touch capability, other input methods, internet connections and many other features that can be detected.